jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 also be used for timing purposes.

-For instance, you may need to perform an action on the page after a given amount of time so as to attract the user&rsquo;s attention to a specific feature they may not be aware of or deal with a timeout (for a quiz question for instance).
-While `setTimeout` is good for most use-cases it doesn&rsquo;t handle the situation when the timer is asked for later, even after it has theoretically expired.
+For instance, you may need to perform an action on the page after a given amount of time so as to attract the user's attention to a specific feature they may not be aware of or deal with a timeout (for a quiz question for instance).
+While `setTimeout` is good for most use-cases it doesn't handle the situation when the timer is asked for later, even after it has theoretically expired.
 We can handle that with the following caching system: